intel/mlir-extensions/docs/rfcs/XeGPU.md

 #sg_map_at_tf32 = xegpu.sg_map<wi_layout = [16, 1], wi_data = [1, 1]>   // WI data distribute from [16, 8] to [8, 1]
 ```

-User must use for the WI data distribution of 2d block load and store to work with DPAS on ARC.
+The WI data distribution requires the following sg_map for the 2D block load and store to work with DPAS on ARC.
 ```mlir
 # assert (wi_layout[0] x wi_layout[1] == subgroup_size) // ARC subgroup_size = 8
 For matrix A load